jcalcutt/Lagrange/_posts/2017-12-15-a-note-on-the-author.md

 For me, learning programming is a continuous process.
-It's frustrating and challenging sometimes, but incredibly rewarding when I make it out the other side.
+It's frustrating and challenging sometimes, but incredibly rewarding when the problem has been succesfully solved.
 I think this quote [(from here)](https://hackernoon.com/an-open-letter-to-less-experienced-developers-c33c16ea5e88) sums it up pretty well: